San Giorgio Monastery: Prestige

 Over the centuries the monastery became a theological, cultural and artistic center of primary importance in Europe.
 The monks had considerable autonomy and close links with Florence and Padua, and thus it became also a favoured location for foreign dignitaries to stay while in the city.
 In 1177 Pope Alexander III and Frederick Barbarossa met here.
 In 1204, Doge Enrico Dandolo secured the relics of Saint Lucy for the monastery; they were transferred in 1279 to Santa Lucia in Cannaregio.

 In 1223 a violent earthquake destroyed the monastery.
 In 1433 Cosimo de' Medici, when exiled from Florence, took refuge here.
 Between 1560 and 1562 Andrea Palladio built a new refectory for which Paolo Veronese painted the massive The Wedding Feast at Cana which was displayed there.
-In 1566 began the construction of the new church by Palladio, who later designed also the "Palladian" cloister.
+In 1566 began the construction of the new church by Palladio, who later also designed the "Palladian" cloister.
 Between 1641 and 1680 Baldassarre Longhena designed the new library, the grand staircase, the monastery facade, the novitiate, the infirmary and the guest quarters.

 After the fall of the Venetian Republic in 1797, the monastery was deprived of its most precious books and works of art.
 Napoleon sent The Wedding Feast at Cana to Paris, and at present it is displayed in the Louvre museum.
 It is now possible, however, to admire a copy in the refectory which hangs in the place for which the painting was originally created.

 The monastery was so important that, in 1799, while Rome was occupied by the French Revolutionary Army, the Papal conclave which elected Pope Pius VII was convened there.
-The cardinals met in the chorum nocturnis (or Night choir), where the remarkable canvas St George slaying the Dragon by Vittore Carpaccio is still displayed.
+The cardinals met in the chorum nocturnis (or Night choir), where the remarkable canvas Saint George Slaying the Dragon by Vittore Carpaccio is still displayed.